Policy 5127 - Graduation Ceremonies & Activities

 The Board of Education recognizes and authorizes the issue of three (3) types of diplomas and/or certificates.
 They are:

-3. The Certificate of Completion for individuals with exceptional needs who, over the course of four years of high school, have met all the requirements of their Individual Education Program (IEP) and taken the requisite coursework.
-Students recognized in the graduation ceremony may continue to access Special Education services contingent on their special education eligibility.
+- The Certificate of Completion for individuals with exceptional needs who, over the course of four years of high school, have met all the requirements of their Individual Education Program (IEP) and taken the requisite coursework.
+Students recognized in the graduation ceremony may continue to access special education services contingent on their special education eligibility.
 Graduation ceremony participation will be limited to the conclusion of the fourth year of high school for students receiving a Certificate of Completion.

 In order to encourage high standards of student conduct and behavior, the principal may deny a student the privilege of participating in graduation ceremonies and/or activities in accordance with school rules.
-School rules shall ensure that prior to denial of the privilege(s), the student, and where practicable his/her parent/guardian, is made aware of the ground for such denial and that the student is given an opportunity to respond to the proposed denial.
-If privilege(s) are to be denied, the student and parent/guardian shall receive written notice of the denied privilege and the means whereby he/she may appeal this decision.
+School rules shall ensure that prior to denial of the privilege(s), the student, and where practicable the student’s parent/guardian, is made aware of the ground for such denial and that the student is given an opportunity to respond to the proposed denial.
+If privilege(s) are to be denied, the student and parent/guardian shall receive written notice of the denied privilege and the means whereby the student may appeal this decision.

 Any student participating in a graduation ceremony shall comply with district policies and regulations pertaining to student conduct and the returning, replacing, or reimbursement of school property and/or instructional materials provided for use by students.